NeutrinoCodes/Examples/Sinusoid/README.md

 The simulation can be terminated by pressing "ESC" on the keyboard or by pressing the "CROSS" button on the gamepad.

+Pressing "3" on the keyboard, the 3D graphics output will switch to a side-by-side 3D stereoscopic projection.
+Pressing "2" on the keyboard will restore the usual 3D monoscopic projection.

-**For the compilation of this example please follow the generic instructions written in the README.md file in the root of the "Examples" repository.**
+**For the compilation of this example please follow the generic instructions written in the README.md file in the "Examples" root directory.**

-Once compiled, the executable can be found in `Code/build/mac` or `Code/build/linux` or `Code\build\windows` according to the OS.
+**Once compiled, the executable can be found in the `Examples/build` directory.
+The `build` directory is not repositored, it will be created locally along the build process.**

 © Alessandro LUCANTONIO, Erik ZORZIN - 2018-2020